jason-beh/aot-blog/src/content/what-is-a-hackathon-in-4-minutes.md

 ## So, What Is A Hackathon?

-> A hackathon is an event, typically lasting several days, in which a large number of people meet to engage in collaborative computer programming - [lexico.com](https://www.lexico.com/en/definition/hackathon).
+> A hackathon is an event, typically lasting several days, in which a large number of people meet to engage in collaborative computer programming, as according to [Lexico](https://www.lexico.com/en/definition/hackathon).

 In simpler terms, it is often a 24 hours(or longer) event where 2–5 members form a team to solve problems by coming up with a basic prototype to showcase to the judges.